ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

     :start-after: Arbitrary patterns that map

-At this point, we have translate the very simple main() function with return 0 single instruction.
-The Cpu0AnalyzeImmediate.cpp defined as above and the Cpu0InstrInfo.td instructions add as below, takes care the 32 bits stack size adjustments.
+At this point, we have translated the very simple main() function with return 0 single instruction.
+The Cpu0AnalyzeImmediate.cpp defined as above and the Cpu0InstrInfo.td instructions add as below, which takes care the 32 bits stack size adjustments.

 .. rubric:: LLVMBackendTutorialExampleCode/Chapter3_4/Cpu0InstrInfo.td